gayathridoredla/Movie-Trailer/README.md

 # Movie-Trailer
-#this is a movie trailer website
+this is a movie trailer website. created by gayathri.
-#created by gayathri
-I am very happy to do this movie trailer website
-#in this video will play in youtube when we click an image poster
+I am very happy to do this movie trailer website. in this video will play in youtube when we click an image poster.
-In this site videos will play
+In this site videos will play.